 Lake trout is an excellent source of protein, and they are packed with Omega-3 fatty acids, niacin, and vitamin B12, all of which are great for keeping your heart healthy and promoting brain development.

-There are plenty of recipes out there to use for lake trout and if the proper care is taken you might just find that they aren’t as bad as some say.
+There are plenty of recipes out there to use for lake trout, and if the proper care is taken, you might find that they aren’t as bad as some say.
 If you are after a great lake trout recipe, try this one for Grilled Blackened Honey Lake Trout from Michael Pendley of Timber 2 Table Wild Game Recipes.